rune-rs/rune/book/src/foreword.md

 All the commands in the bot are written in [Rust], and [compiled straight into the bot].
 This is nice because Rust is an incredible language.
 But Rust is also complex.
 Not nedlessly mind you.
-In believe it's complex because it tackles *really hard problems*.
+I believe it's complex because it tackles *really hard problems*.
 And that usually comes with a [base level of complexity] that it's very hard to get rid of.